Natick Mall: 1992-1994 construction of replacement

 Jordan Marsh anchor location (1994).
-This store was replaced by the first Macy's, then a JCPenney, and then a Wegmans before becoming vacant.
+This store was replaced by the first Macy's, then a JCPenney, and then a Wegmans supermarket.
+Wegmans was later replaced by T Market which is an Asian supermarket.

 By the early 1990s, the outdated mall had caused many shoppers to go to other larger, more modern area malls.
 In 1992, the Homart Development Company purchased the Natick Mall and the adjacent Shopper's World in Framingham for redevelopment.
 Initial plans called for the Natick Mall to become a power center and Shopper's World an enclosed shopping mall; however, Filene's was unwilling to spend more capital on a new building at Shopper's World after remodeling their store in the mall, thus the plans were switched onto the opposite properties.

-The original mall, except Filene's, was demolished in June 1993; its two-floor replacement, originally slated to open in August 1994, opened on October 12, 1994.
+The 27-year old original mall, except Filene's, was demolished in June 1993; its two-floor replacement, originally slated to open in August 1994, opened on October 12, 1994.
 The Filene's portion of the mall would be the only vestige of the original mall.
 When the mall opened it included previous anchor stores Filene's, Jordan Marsh, and a rebuilt Sears in addition to new anchor store Lord & Taylor.
 Jordan Marsh was purchased by Federated Department Stores in 1994, and the nameplate was replaced by Macy's chain-wide in 1996.

 Macy's relocated from the Jordan Marsh space to the Filene's space in 2006 when Macy's merged with Filene's.
 J. C. Penney opened in the former Jordan Marsh/Macy's space on March 9, 2007.